2019 Top Splitboards

-These are our picks for the best splitboards of 2019.
+These are our picks for our favorite splitboards of 2019.

 The best money can buy comes from Burton Snowboards.
 The Men’s Burton Family Tree Flight Attendant X Splitboard offered the most fun out of all the splitboard’s I tested last winter.
 Most likely this was due in part to the splitboard’s weight, Burton uses a Dragonfly core giving the splitboard considerable weight reduction.
 Essentially The Dragonfly places thicker wood in high impact areas and thinner wood in places that don’t need it as much.